Icinga/icingadb/doc/04-Upgrading.md

 Note that this upgrade will change the `history` table, which can take some time depending on the size of the table and the performance of the database.
 While the upgrade is running, that table will be locked and can't be accessed.
-This means that the existing history can't be viewed in Icinga Web and new history entries will be buffered in Redis.
+This means that the existing history can't be viewed in Icinga Web and new history entries will be buffered in Redis®.

 As the daemon checks the schema version, the recommended way to perform the upgrade is to stop the daemon, apply the schema upgrade and then start the new daemon version.
 If you want to minimize downtime as much as possible, it is safe